Mig-uel/revature-pep/week_9/day_4/README.md

 ```

 Can we use `@ResponseStatus` without creating a custom exception?
 Yes, we can use `@ResponseStatus` on any method to set the HTTP status code for successful responses, as shown in the `submitInfo` method above.
 Would the alternative of using `ResponseEntity` be better?
 It depends on the use case.
 If we need to return different status codes based on the outcome of the operation or include custom headers, `ResponseEntity` would be more appropriate.
 However, if we simply want to set a fixed status code for successful responses, using `@ResponseStatus` is a simpler and more concise option.

+## Video - Spring Web

+### Overview of Spring MVC

+- Model-View-Controller (MVC) is a web design pattern that separates an application into three main components: Model, View, and Controller.
+- Controllers contain the business logic and handle incoming HTTP requests, process them, and return appropriate responses.
+- Models handle the data and business logic of the application.
+- Views are responsible for rendering the user interface and displaying data to the user.
+- A Front Controller is a DispatcherServlet that handles the flow of the Spring MVC application by routing requests to the appropriate controllers and views.

+Advantages:

+- Separation of Concerns: MVC separates the application into distinct components, making it easier to manage and maintain.
+- Lightweight: Spring MVC is a lightweight framework that can be easily integrated with other Spring components.
+- Powerful Configuration: Spring MVC provides a wide range of configuration options, allowing developers to customize the framework to meet their specific needs.
+- Rapid Development: Spring MVC provides a range of tools and features that make it easy to develop web applications quickly.
+- Reusability: The separation of concerns in MVC allows for the reuse of components across different parts of the application.
+- Flexible Mapping: Spring MVC provides flexible mapping options, allowing developers to map URLs to controller methods in a variety of ways.

+### Spring MVC Architecture

+Let's say we have a user and that user makes a request to Spring Boot embedded Tomcat server.
+The request is received by the DispatcherServlet, which acts as the front controller for the application.
+The DispatcherServlet then delegates the request to the appropriate controller based on the URL mapping.
+The controller processes the request, interacts with the model to retrieve or manipulate data, and then returns a view name or a response body.
+The view resolver then resolves the view name to a specific view (e.g., a JSP or Thymeleaf template) and renders the view with the data provided by the controller.
+Finally, the rendered view is sent back to the user as the HTTP response.

+### Spring MVC Architecture - Pet Shop Example

+In this example, a user visits a pet shop website and wants to view a list of available pets.
+The user makes a request to the website, which is received by the DispatcherServlet.
+The DispatcherServlet then delegates the request to the appropriate controller based on the URL mapping.
+The controller processes the request, interacts with the model to retrieve a list of available pets, and then returns a view name or a response body.
+The view resolver then resolves the view name to a specific view (e.g., a JSP or Thymeleaf template) and renders the view with the list of pets provided by the controller.
+Finally, the rendered view is sent back to the user as the HTTP response.

+### Summary

+- The MVC is just one of many design patterns used in web development.
+- Its major perk its the fact that it decouples the data (model), the business logic (controller), and the presentation layer (view).
+- Because of Spring Boot Web, we can easily create web applications that follow the MVC pattern.